 The representation of eBay unit StubHub against claims brought by its competitor, Ticketmaster, that StubHub was interfering with Ticketmaster’s exclusive agreements with concert venues.

-The representation of a ticket broker against Ticketmaster for various claims of the broker, who acting as a consultant, guided Ticketmaster’s entry into the secondary ticketing business.
+The representation of a prominent ticket broker against Ticketmaster for various claims of the broker, who, acting as a consultant, guided Ticketmaster’s entry into the secondary ticketing business.

 The representation of an individual accused by Ticketmaster of using “bots” to secure concert tickets.